From early in the morning until late at night, summer sunshine provides the energy trees need to make new wood, twigs, and leaves.

 - New shoots, twigs, and leaves form as buds open and grow.

-By forming new cells under the bark and at the tips of the branches and roots, a tree grows in diameter, height, and extent of root system each year.
+By forming new cells under the bark and at the tips of the branches and roots, a tree grows in diameter and height and extends its root system each year.

 Just like people, a tree needs water, nutrients, and energy to grow.
 A tree draws water and nutrients from the ground through its roots.
 Like other plants, it uses energy from the sun, captured by chlorophyll and other pigments in the leaves, to transform carbon dioxide and water into sugar.
 This process, called photosynthesis, takes place in the leaves.
 The sugar then travels through the branches and trunk to nourish the rest of the tree.